Jeffrey Epstein’s Jail Cell Likely Contained Human Waste & Was Infested With Vermin

 Despite efforts to improve his quality of life during his stay at the facility, which lasted just over a month after his arrest in early July before his suicide in August, Epstein was reportedly miserable.
 Per The New York Times, Epstein, who was being investigated for sex trafficking crimes at his residences in Florida and New York, stopped shaving and did not bathe.
 Epstein allegedly chose to sleep on the floor of his jail cell rather than his bunk.

-According to the report, Epstein had reportedly being placed on a six-day suicide watch following a reported suicide attempt in July after a judge refused to grant the wealthy financier, who had previously negotiated a plea deal in 2007 that allowed him to serve just 13 months in jail and avoid a federal investigation, bail.
+According to the report, Epstein had reportedly been placed on a six-day suicide watch following a reported suicide attempt in July after a judge refused to grant the wealthy financier bail.
+The same judge had previously negotiated a plea deal in 2007 that allowed Epstein to serve just 13 months in jail and avoid a federal investigation.

 "Body alarm on South" was the radio call when Epstein was discovered in his cell.
 That night, only 18 workers were guarding a jail of about 750 inmates, prison records show.
 The overnight guards were meant to check on him every half-hour.
 Prison officials said they fell asleep. pic.twitter.com/3hGO5Mh41K